 Amazon Cloud Directory SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of Cloud Directory, or any other Cloud Directory performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Cloud Directory; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the best practices described in the Cloud Directory Developer Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension and termination of your right to use Cloud Directory in accordance with the Agreement (collectively, the “Cloud Directory SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of Cloud Directory, or any other Cloud Directory performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Cloud Directory; (ii) that result from any voluntary actions or inactions from you; (iii) that result from you not following the best practices described in the Cloud Directory Developer Guide on the AWS Site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension and termination of your right to use Cloud Directory in accordance with the Agreement (collectively, the “Cloud Directory SLA Exclusions”).

 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.